euyixiyue/scam/README.md

-Another good night not to sleep in a eucalyptus tree.
+You will be imprisoned for contributing your time and skill to a bank robbery.